Menor Que Yo: Music video

-The music video of "Menor Que Yo" was filmed in Panamá in January 2008 under the direction of the Dominican-born Marlon Peña.
+The music video of "Menor Que Yo" was filmed in Panama in January 2008 under the direction of the Dominican-born Marlon Peña.
 Production was handled by renowned Panamanian producer Alvis González of Panafilms, while the cinematography was handled by Venezuelan Alvaro Rangel.
-Co-produced by Marlon Films and filmed in 35mm, the music video is an continuation of the previous music video by Ivy Queen "En Que Fallamos" which was filmed in Mexico City, Mexico.
+Co-produced by Marlon Films and filmed in 35mm, the music video is a continuation of the previous music video by Ivy Queen "En Que Fallamos" which was filmed in Mexico City, Mexico.
 Filming began January 30, 2008 at 9am for the first scene and ended at 4pm.
 The first scene filmed, occurs in a mall, the Center MultiPlaza.

 In this scene, Ivy Queen is driving a grey luxury car inside the mall, while customers and people visiting stare in amazement and wonder.
-Immediately after, at 4pm, the next scenes were filmed in Casco Antiguo, Panamá, with representations of the popular barrios.
+Immediately after, at 4pm, the next scenes were filmed in Panama City-Casco Viejo, with representations of the popular barrios.
 Production of the video cost $60,000 and 80 extras were used excluding the hundreds of bystanders.
 In the beginning of the music video, Queen is on a police motorcycle when she stops a young man driving a car at excessive speeds.